vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

 ```
 #### Handling missing data and string

-fastai provide TabularPandas, and TabularProc which has Categorify,and FillMissing functions.
+fastai provide `TabularPandas`, and `TabularProc` API which has Categorify, and FillMissing functions to help manage these problems.

 TabularProc:

 - It returns the exact same object that's passed to it, after modifying the object in place.
 - It runs the transform once, when data is first passed in, rather than lazily as the data is accessed.
-- Categorify  replaces a column with a numeric categorical column
+- Categorify:  replaces a column with a numeric categorical column
-- FillMissing that replaces missing values with the median of that column
+- FillMissing: replaces missing values with the median of that column
     - and creates a new Boolean column that is set to True for any row where the value was missing

        ``` procs = [Categorify, FillMissing]```

+TabularPandas:

-TabularPandas will also handle splitting the dataset into training and validation sets
+will handle splitting the dataset into training and validation sets

 ```
 cond = (df.saleYear<2011) | (df.saleMonth<10)
 train_idx = np.where( cond)[0]